Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 - Implement a programmatic check in the refund tool that rejects amounts over $500 and returns an escalation instruction

-- Have Claude self-evaluate each refund decision using a confidence score and escalate when confidence is below 80%
+- Have Claude self-rate each refund decision with a numeric confidence score and escalate whenever that score reads below 0.8

-- Add a system prompt instruction: 'Never issue refunds over $500 without manager approval'
+- Add a clear instruction to the system prompt: 'You must never issue refunds over $500 without manager approval'

 Your multi-agent research system coordinator needs to dispatch three independent research tasks simultaneously: patent search, market analysis, and competitor review.
 Each task goes to a specialized subagent.
 What is the MOST efficient way to structure this dispatch?

-- Send each task sequentially, waiting for one subagent to complete before dispatching the next
+- Send each Task tool call sequentially, waiting for each subagent to end_turn before next

 - Have the coordinator emit all three Task tool calls in a single response for parallel execution